Origin and details of the Seven Universal Laws

-- Shefichat Damim: Prohibition on murder.
+- Shefichat Damim: Prohibition against murder.

 - Gezel: Prohibition on robbery and theft of any kind.

-- Ever Min HaChay: Prohibition on removing and eating a limb from a live animal.
+- Ever Min HaChay,: Prohibition on removing and eating a limb from a live animal.

 This is broadly interpreted and has its origins in practices long since abandoned, but essentially it forbids all cruelties and perversions done to animals.
-Noahides are commanded to treat all life with respect and to protect it within the confines of Dinim (in other words, taking matters into ones own hands through violence etc. is generally not supported by this law).
+Noahides are commanded to treat all life with respect and to protect it within the confines of Dinim.
+In other words, taking matters into ones own hands through violence etc. is generally not supported by this law.

 - Dinim: The requirement to establish justice systems and courts of law to enforce the other 6 laws.